Fast, effortless and 100% online. Learn more

 over £125,141 | 45% | Additional rate |

-Paying National Insurances gives you access to different state-provided benefits.
+Paying different types of National Insurance gives you access to various state-provided benefits.
 These include the Job Seekers’ Allowance, the Marriage Allowance and the state pension.

-That’s why it’s really important that you keep a record of everything that you spend and earn.
+To do this, you must keep a record of everything that you spend and earn.
 Ideally, doing this digitally is much easier to manage, but it’s up to you how to track your business finances.

 Here are a few examples of what tattoo artists often expense: